 Use irrelevant tags

 As mentioned earlier, tags allow customers on PosterMyWall to find relevant templates.
 Without tags, the system would not know where to place the templates.
-Your templates need to be tagged so that they describe the template accurately, or are related to relevant search terms.
+Your templates need to be tagged so that they describe the template accurately, or are related to the right search terms.

 Adding tags irrelevant to the template means people not looking for the template will find it, and ignore it.
 Imagine you’re administering a school and looking for a flyer template to use for your next school promotion.
 If you come across a barber shop template in a category for schools, you will most likely ignore it and focus your attention on relevant content.